 The services provided by each of NBIA and the Program Sponsors are described in the Program Sponsors' disclosure materials and the contracts Program Sponsors have with their Program Clients.
-Certain Program Sponsors charge NBIA platform fees that are directly associated with technology and data or marketing and education resources.
-The range and applicability of the platform fees depend on the particular program utilized, the level of services, and the particular Program Sponsor.
-The platform fees are paid out of NBIA's own resources.
+Certain Program Sponsors charge NBIA platform-related fees that are associated with technology, including onboarding and maintenance, data or marketing and education resources.
+The range and applicability of the platform-related fees depend on the particular program utilized, the level of services, and the particular Program Sponsor.
+The platform-related fees are paid out of NBIA's own resources.
 A Program Sponsor may have an incentive to select NBIA for participation in the program for NBIA agreeing to pay those fees to the Program Sponsor.